Understanding the invoice

 Sample invoice

-In the adjacent overview an overview of data for a sample invoice is given.
-Underneath is an explanation per line item.
-Please note that the different line items follow the setup of the Partner Merchant agreement’s Schedule 1: Agreed Commercial Terms.
+Each invoice consists of two parts: a frontpage with the summary and a specification with the detailed fee breakdown.
+Below are examples of both.
+Please note that the different line items follow the setup of the Partner Merchant agreement's Schedule 1: Agreed Commercial Terms.

 Processing fees

 - These represent the gateway charges for handling the technical aspects of payment processing.
-Cover the infrastructure costs of routing transactions through payment networks.
+They cover the infrastructure costs of routing transactions through payment networks.

 - Often applied as a (tiered) flat fee per each individual Payment Request, Balance Transfer, Payout as well as each individual Refund Request.